kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-ABV.md

 “data”.</p>
 <p>However, for purposes of the FSS RDM guidelines, it is not necessary
 for data (and thus field notes) to be published or be interpreted by others.
-The data should be archived as a record of the steps the researcher took to arrive at the conclusions in publications.
-Such archives will only be accessed in case of doubts regarding academic integrity.</p></td>
+For verification purposes, the data should be archived as a record of the steps the researcher took to arrive at the conclusions in publications.
+Such archived data will only be accessed in case of doubts regarding academic integrity.</p></td>
 </tr>
 <tr class="even">
 <td>Anonymity and informed consent: Our default position is that we do